bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @Guvante, @JoJoJet</div>

-Since Bevy 0.1, `Mut<T>` has used to enable change detection (along with related types like `ResMut<T>`).
+Since Bevy 0.1, `Mut<T>` has been used to enable change detection (along with related types like `ResMut<T>`).
 It's a simple wrapper type that provides mutable access to a component alongside its change tick metadata, automatically marking a change when the value is mutated.

 In **Bevy 0.10**, the change detection family has grown with `Ref<T>`, which is the immutable variant of `Mut<T>`.
 Like its mutable sibling, it allows you to react to changes made outside of the current system.